cosinekitty/astronomy/source/python/README.md

 | --- | --- | --- |
 | [`Body`](#Body) | `body` | The celestial body whose heliocentric position is to be calculated: The Sun, Moon, or any of the planets. |
 | [`Time`](#Time) | `time` | The time at which to calculate the heliocentric position. |

+### Returns: #Vector
+A heliocentric position vector of the center of the given body at the given time.